Nozbe/NoOffice.org/_book/future.md

 When you need to get your work done, you don't have to do it because of the office.
 The office is optional.
 The office can be bent.
 Because what really matters is this:

-There is no office.
+> There is no office.
 There is only work that needs to be done.

+## Is an office indispensable?

 Later in this book we'll explore all the valid reasons why people might believe an office to be an essential part of their work and how a "no office" company solves these needs, like: